 Powers and Abilities

 When active as Ant-Man or Yellowjacket, Pym "had the strength of a man of his age, height, and build who engages in intensive regular exercise".
 When shrank to insect size he still had the same strength.
-As Giant-Man or Goliath his strength varied depending on his height.
+As Giant Man or Goliath his strength varied depending on his height.
 When 10 feet tall Pym can lift about 0.5 ton.
-When 25 feet tall he can lift c.
-10 tons.
 Greater heights give him enormous mass and strain his movement but can be used to give him boosts of strength.
-When 100 feet tall, Pym can lift c.
-50 tons.
+When 100 feet tall, Pym can lift almost 100+ tons.
 This is considered his maximum size and strength level.

 Pym has at times shrunk a "variety of weaponry, provisions, and scientific instruments" to microscopic size,allowing him to carry said provisions in his pockets.
 He can restore them to the original size at will.